ItzArty/FolderSizeCPP/README.md

 This a small C++ project derived from a bigger ongoing project of mine.

-FolderSize is a lightweight tool for quick folder size measurement.
+FolderSize is a lightweight tool for folder size measurement aimed at reaching tremendous speeds.

 ## Usage
 ``FolderSize [Path]``